BasedMoon/BasedCoin/READMEMAN.md

 should be used to discuss complicated or controversial changes before working on a patch set.

-Developer IRC can be found on Freenode at #litecoin-dev.
+Developer IRC can be found on Freenode on our public Based Moon Discord

 Testing
 -------